A quadratically enriched count of rational curves: Introduction

-General position of the points $p_1,p_2,\ldots,p_r$ of $S$ with $k(p_i) \cong L_i$ means the following.
-There is a dense open subset $U$ of $\prod_{i=1}^r \Res_{L_i/k} S$ such that for any rational point of $U,$ the theorem holds for the corresponding $r$-tuple of points $p_1,p_2,\ldots,p_r$ of $S$ with $k(p_i) \cong L_i$.
-The open subset $U$ may not contain a rational point.
-Even for $S=\mathbb{P}^2$, this may happen over a finite field.
-Nonetheless, $N_{S,D,\sigma}$ is a meaningful invariant.
-It is the $\mathbb{A}^1$-degree of an evaluation map given in Section~\ref{pos_char_twist_ev} and an analogue of a Gromov--Witten invariant defined over perfect fields of characteristic not $2$ or $3$, including finite fields.
-Just as Gromov--Witten invariants make sense of curve counts when general position can not be achieved, these analogues give meaning to curve counts when rational points do not exist.
+Even when points $p_1,\ldots,p_r$ with $k(p_i) \cong L_i$ in general position do not exist, $N_{S,D,\sigma}$ is a meaningful invariant.
+It is the $\mathbb{A}^1$-degree of an evaluation map given in Theorem~\ref{the:intro:degpc} and an analogue of a Gromov--Witten invariant defined over perfect fields of characteristic not $2$ or $3$, including finite fields.
+Just as Gromov--Witten invariants make sense of curve counts when general position can not be achieved, these analogues give meaning to curve counts when rational points do not exist in a dense open subset $U$ of $\prod_{i=1}^r \Res_{L_i/k} S$.

 This degree also retains concrete enumerative significance: The open subset $U$ will contain many points over finite extensions of $k$ and our constructions behave well under base change.
-Pick a closed point of $U$ with field of definition $L$.
-The list $\sigma$ of field extensions corresponds to a permutation representation of the Galois group $\Gal(k^s/k) \to \mfS_n$, where $\Gal(k^s/k)$ denotes the Galois group of field isomorphisms of the separable closure $k^s$ of $k$ fixing $k$ and $\mfS_n$ denotes the symmetric group on $n$ letters.
-This representation may be restricted to $\Gal(k^s/L)$ giving rise to $\sigma'$.
-We have $N_{S\otimes L,D\otimes L , \sigma'} = N_{S,D, \sigma} \otimes L$ and the equation of Theorem~\ref{the:intro:curve_count} holds in $\GW(L)$ for the $p_1', \ldots, p_{r'}'$ corresponding to the chosen closed point of $U$.
-While base change to $L$ may result in a loss of information, it frequently results in meaningful equalities.
-For example, $\otimes L: \GW(k) \to \GW(L)$ is injective for $k$ a finite field and $[L:k]$ odd, resulting in infinitely many concrete enumerative equalities in the case of a finite field and $S=\mathbb{P}^2$.
+Pick a point of $U$ with field of definition $E$.
+This point corresponds to an element of $S(E \otimes \prod_{i=1}^r L_i)$ by the definition of the restriction of scalars, which in turn corresponds to a list $p_1', \ldots, p_{j}'$ of field valued points of $S$.
+Corollary~\ref{cor:intro:countA1DelPezzo} gives the equality in $\GW(E),$

+This gives infinitely many concrete enumerative equalities \eqref{eq:eneqL}.
+Base change to $E$ frequently results in a loss of information, but not always.
+For example, $\otimes E: \GW(k) \to \GW(E)$ is injective for $[E:k]$ odd.
+In the case where $k$ is a finite field and $S=\mathbb{P}^2$, there is always an extension $k \subset E$ with $[E:k]$ odd and points $p_1,\ldots,p_{j}$ corresponding to a point of $U(E)$, so base change to $E$ loses no information in the left hand sides of the resulting equalities \eqref{eq:eneqL}.